Marlow’s pollution problem

 - Do not leave your engine idling unnecessarily.
 Not only is this harmful, but it is also in breach of rule 123 of the Highway Code and you may get fined!

 - When you next change your car, consider an electric vehicle, plug-in hybrid or regular hybrid.
+And definitely, check the advertised MPG/emissions against the real world values.

 Have you got questions or other ideas?
 Please get in touch.